Equity Release

-For many people their wealth may be tied up in a property that has appreciated in value substantially, but often their income from pensions or other investments have not grown in the same way, or may have even fallen in value.
-For many people there is a desire to turn the value in their property into a lump sum, an income stream or even both; in these cases Equity Release may be the answer.
+Several clients find that their wealth is tied up in a property that has appreciated in value substantially.
+But often their income from pensions or other investments haven’t had the same level of growth.
+Many people have the desire to turn the value in their property into a lump sum, an income stream or even both.
+In these cases, Equity Release may be the answer.

-Before we discuss the various types of Equity Release schemes that may be available to you, we take the opportunity to urge you to take independent financial advice as to whether any of the schemes are suitable for you.
-The process has received bad press in the past and can be legally and financially complex, whilst Burtons can undertake the necessary legal work for you, we cannot advise you as to whether a particular scheme is suitable for your financial position.
+Equity Release has received bad press in the past and can be legally and financially complex.
+At Burtons, we can undertake all the necessary legal work needed for you, however we cannot advise you as to whether a particular scheme is suitable for your financial situation.

-Please read on to find out more and if Equity Release is of interest to you then please consider taking advice from an independent financial adviser with experience in the field before proceeding further.
+If Equity Release is of interest, please consider taking advice from an independent financial adviser with experience in the field.

 Schemes